-With Black Friday starting tomorrow and Christmas fast approaching, many of us will ‘forget’ Amazon’s relaxed attitude to paying taxes and spend heavily on the site.
+With temptations such as Black Friday and Amazon Prime Day, many of us will momentarily ‘forget’ Amazon’s relaxed attitude to paying taxes and spend heavily on the site.
 Wouldn’t it be great if we could ease our conscience and channel some of that revenue to charity?
 Well, Amazon has brought its Smile scheme to the UK, letting shoppers do just that.

 The idea is simple – you sign up and designate a charity that you’d like money to go to.
 Then you go to a special URL, which to all purposes looks like the standard Amazon site (yes, the prices are the same), and you spend as you would normally.
 But now, 0.5% of all your expenditure goes to the charity of your choice.
 Yes, it’s only 0.5% but, as another retailer says, “every little helps”!

 - Head to smile.amazon.co.uk, where you’ll be presented with this screen…

 - Choose the charity that you’d like to represent – there are 10 in total to choose from and Amazon promises that more will be added in future (don’t worry, you can change your choice any time in the future).
 Click the ‘Select and start shopping’ button to continue.

 - That button may have said ‘Start shopping’ but there’s an additional ‘hoop’ to jump through first.
 Okay, it’s just a tick box, but once done you now click on another button named ‘Start Shopping’…

 - But that’s it.
 You’ll now see a pretty-standard Amazon home page, albeit with the Smile name in the corner and a drop-down option to allow you easily change your charity.

 How to Use AmazonSmile

 Whenever you wish your 0.5% to go to charity, you need to head back to smile.amazon.co.uk and shop as you would normally.
 Why Amazon can’t make their standard site default to charitable giving is a question for another time.